Eumaios1212/asgardex-proxychains-tor/proxychain_tor.md

 Uncomment ``Proxy DNS requests – no leak for DNS data``

-The above command merely makes possible the following options.
+Uncommenting the above makes possible the following options.

 **Step 5**